uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

 $ git config --global user.email hackfan@example.com
 ```

-To double check that you typed your information correctly, use the command:
+To double-check that you typed your information correctly, use the command:
 ``` git
 $ git config --list
 ```
 ## Terminologies to Know
 Branch?
 Repo?
 Merge Conflicts?
-With Git, there are multiple common terms that are often thrown around.
+With Git, multiple common terms are often thrown around.
 Here are some of the most key terms to understand:

 ## Repository
 A Repository (repo) is a location where all the files of a project are stored.
 This includes all the previous versions of files which provides the perfect place to track changes made in a project.

 There are two different types of repositories, **local** and **remote** repositories.
 The word repository is going to be stated a lot, so I will be referring to them as a "repo".

 First up are local repos.
 This is the repo stored on your local machine (personal computer).
-This directory holds all the files, folders, and version historys of a project that you set Git to track.
+This directory holds all the files, folders, and version history of a project that you set Git to track.
 Local repositories are created when you initialize the repo in the current folder (we will go over how to do this very soon!).
-You can make make commits and branches on your local repo!
+You can make commits and branches on your local repo!

-Now that you understand local repos. it is time to move onto remote repos.
+Now that you understand local repos. it is time to move on to remote repos.
 Remote repos are versions of your project stored on a server like GitHub (one of the most common)!
-Compared to a local repo, remote repo facilitates collaborting with others and synchronizing work across multiple computers.
-But, how do you actually utilize a remote repo?
+Compared to a local repo, a remote repo facilitates collaborating with others and synchronizing work across multiple computers.
+But, how do you utilize a remote repo?
 To do so you can clone (copy) a repo from a remote server.
 In doing so, Git will create a local copy of the entire project, including all the files, commits, and branches.
-Now not only you can edit a current project on your own computer but multiple developers can work on the
+Now not only you can edit a current project on your computer but multiple developers can work on the
-same project simultaneously.
+the same project simultaneously.

 ## Branch
 Branches are what actually allow developers to work on different parts of a project on their own without affecting the main project.
 Think of a group project where a teacher assigns a worksheet that needs to be completed.
 Each student gets their own copy and the group divides up the work by section.
-From there, each students works on their assignment.
-This is similiar to making a branch.
+From there, each student works on their assignment.
+This is similar to making a branch.
 A student is able to contribute to a bigger goal without conflicting with others since everyone has their own copy.
-After each person finishes, they copy each response onto a single worksheet that will be turned into the teacher.
+After each person finishes, they copy each response onto a single worksheet that will be turned in to the teacher.
 This is exactly like the "main" branch!
 The main branch is the default branch created when a new repo is initialized.
 "Main" serves as the baseline for all the other branches.
-Just like the main worksheet that will be turned into the teacher, this copy is constantly added on to.
+Just like the main worksheet that will be turned in to the teacher, this copy is constantly added on to.

 ## Merge
 Merging is the process of combining two or more branches into a single branch.
-As mention in the previous paragraph, Git allows for multiple people to work separately.
+As mentioned in the previous paragraph, Git allows multiple people to work separately.
 But, these versions must be combined at some point to see the work other people complete!
 This process is referred to as "merging".

 One important thing to keep in mind is _merge conflicts_.
 Ooh, that does not sound good, and they are not!
 Merge conflicts arise when you attempt to merge two branches that have conflicting changes.
 This can be when two different developers change the same piece of code.
 Then, both developers try to merge their changes into the main branch.
 Git does not know what changes should take precedence, so the merge is unable to be completed.
 Luckily, GitHub has tools to _resolve_ merge conflicts.
 When you attempt to merge your branch, Git will tell you that there is a conflict.
 Then, GitHub locates the location of the issue and allows you to edit the code right there!
 Once the issue has been changed, you can continue on merging your code!